 About me

-Before joining ETH Zürich I was a predoctoral researcher in economics and machine learning at the Barcelona School of Economics where I worked with professor Stephen Hansen to build models and tools for the use of unstructured data in economic analysis.
+Currently, I work as a Ph.D. researcher at the Data Science, Economics, and Law group at ETH Zürich where I am also a member of the AI Center.
+Before joining ETH Zürich, I was a predoctoral researcher in machine learning, NLP, and economics at UCL and the Barcelona School of Economics where I worked with Professor Stephen Hansen to build models and tools for the use of unstructured data in economic analysis.

 I hold an M.Sc. in Data Science from the Barcelona School of Economics and a B.A. in Economics from Universidad de los Andes.
 Back in Colombia, I worked in the international development sector doing data analysis to inform the design of social programs.

-I also enjoy teaching.
-I have delivered practical courses on machine learning, natural language processing, and economics.
+I also enjoy teaching and have delivered multiple courses on machine learning, natural language processing, and causal inference.
+Check my teaching page for more info.